Stuycs-K/project03-final-9-vetoa-winerc/DEVLOG.md

 In class: worked on understanding how multiple clients connect to a server and select command.
 Implemented demo code.
 40min.\
 At home: Implemented networking procedures for handshakes.
 Server is now functional and accepts multiple connections from pipes, storing them in a list of file descriptors.
 Clients connect to the server and then finish for now.
 Server is functional but needs processing for commands sent from clients.
 35min.

+### 2024-01-05
+In class: Added struct for game info that can be used for executing user and server commands.
+Started to integrate user and server commands from the terminal and implement server behavior.

 ## Charlie